 VAX014 for Instillation

-VAX014 for Instillation is undergoing preclinical development for use in NMIBC, while VAX014, the underlying API, is being investigated for potential use in other solid tumor types where VAX014 integrin target subtypes are recognized as clinically validated tumor selective targets
+VAX014 for Instillation is undergoing clinical trials in patients with NMIBC, while VAX014, the underlying API, is being investigated for potential use in other solid tumor types where VAX014 integrin target subtypes are recognized as clinically validated tumor selective targets